Stereotactic Breast Biopsy

 A Stereotactic Breast Biopsy is performed when a mammogram shows a breast abnormality such as:

 - Microcalcifications, a tiny cluster of small calcium deposits

 - A distortion in the structure of the breast tissue

 - A new mass or area of calcium deposits is present at a previous surgery site

-The surgeon or radiologist removes some cells to get a small sample of breast tissue, which is then examined by a pathologist for diagnosis.
+The surgeon or radiologist removes some cells to get a small sample of breast tissue, which a pathologist then examines for diagnosis.
 This type of breast biopsy uses digital mammography images to help guide the physician to place the needle in the area of interest.
-In addition, in causing less scarring it also causes less distortion of the breast tissue which helps with the interpretation of future mammograms.
-The recovery time is brief and patients can resume normal activities in a short amount of time.
+In addition, in causing less scarring, it also causes less distortion of the breast tissue, which helps with the interpretation of future mammograms.
+The recovery time is brief, and patients can resume normal activities in a short amount of time.